dghighfill/flyway-demo/README.md

 ### Install MySql
 Install your favorite database tool.
 For this demo we'll be using MySQL

-Download the community edition of MySQL by selecing MySQL Installer for Windows on this [page](https://dev.mysql.com/downloads/).
+Download the community edition of MySQL by selecting MySQL Installer for Windows on this [page](https://dev.mysql.com/downloads/).

 NOTE: You can install the 5.5M as it will download what you need.